airbytehq/airbyte/docs/enterprise-setup/implementation-guide.md

 # Implementation Guide

-[Airbyte Self-Managed](./README.md) is in an early access stage for select priority users.
-Once you [are qualified for an Airbyte Self Managed license key](https://airbyte.com/company/talk-to-sales), you can deploy Airbyte with the following instructions.
+[Airbyte Enterprise](./README.md) is in an early access stage for select priority users.
+Once you [are qualified for an Airbyte Enterprise license key](https://airbyte.com/company/talk-to-sales), you can deploy Airbyte with the following instructions.

-Airbyte Self Managed must be deployed using Kubernetes.
+Airbyte Enterprise must be deployed using Kubernetes.
 This is to enable Airbyte's best performance and scale.
 The core components \(api server, scheduler, etc\) run as deployments while the scheduler launches connector-related pods on different nodes.

 ## Prerequisites

-There are three prerequisites to deploying Self-Managed: installing [helm](https://helm.sh/docs/intro/install/), a Kubernetes cluster, and having configured `kubectl` to connect to the cluster.
+There are three prerequisites to deploying Enterprise: installing [helm](https://helm.sh/docs/intro/install/), a Kubernetes cluster, and having configured `kubectl` to connect to the cluster.

 For production, we recommend deploying to EKS, GKE or AKS.
-If you are doing some local testing, follow the cluster setup instructions outlined [here](../../deploying-airbyte/on-kubernetes-via-helm.md#cluster-setup).
+If you are doing some local testing, follow the cluster setup instructions outlined [here](/deploying-airbyte/on-kubernetes-via-helm.md#cluster-setup).

 To install `kubectl`, please follow [these instructions](https://kubernetes.io/docs/tasks/tools/).
 To configure `kubectl` to connect to your cluster by using `kubectl use-context my-cluster-name`, see the following: